raohammad/pysparkify/README.md

 # Introduction
 This Spark package is designed to process data from various sources, perform transformations, and write the results to different sinks.
 It follows the pipeline design pattern to provide a flexible and modular approach to data processing.

+## Install
+The package is published for use on pypi.
+Install directly from pypi

+    pip install pysparkify

 ## Design

 The package is structured as follows: